 Penn State College of Medicine’s Mock Review of Grants (MoRe) Program offers support in advance of proposal submission.

-The four-stage program uses a review process similar to that of an NIH study section, but in which the reviewing team interacts with the applicant to help strengthen the proposal.
+The three-stage program uses a review process similar to that of an NIH study section, but in which the reviewing team interacts with the applicant to help strengthen the proposal.

 The MoRe program is offered in three cycles annually, preceding each NIH grant cycle; investigators preparing non-NIH proposals are welcomed to use the program as well.